NOAA logo

 2. Approves (or denies) the Registration request.

-NWS/AWC (Completes Step 5 as the WIFS service provider):
+NWS/AWC (Completes Step 5 as the WIFS Service Provider):

 1. Advises the Applicant of the status.
 If approved, issues a Password and User Name; and adds the applicant as an approved WIFS User (primary or backup).

+Legacy WIFS services are accessed using the account name as a username and a password.
 The current password policy is that the password does not expire but may expire with updates to password policy.
 Users may change their password by going to the WIFS website and clicking on "Manage Account" and clicking on "Change WIFS Password".

-Passwords must be at least 12 characters and must contain at least one: one upper case, one lower case, one digit [0-9] and one special character from "!@#$%^&*()".
+Passwords must be at least 15 characters and must contain at least one: one upper case, one lower case, one digit [0-9] and one special character from "!@#$%^&*()".

 In order for the SADIS and WIFS providers to appropriately manage and maintain viable, mutually existing services delivering WAFS forecasts, the following process should be followed within a particular State in arranging to obtain their data.

-For Primary Operational Use (see Figure 2-1) from:
+For Primary Operational Use from:

 1. WIFS Primary Use: